goruck/foodcomputer/README.md

 "water level high" | "water_level_high"

 # Alexa Skill Development
-The JSON in this repo's ask directory can be used in your dev account to create the Alexa skill and the node.js code in the lambda directory will need to run in your own lambda instance.
-I've made modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my "cv" [fork](https://github.com/goruck/openag_brain/tree/cv) of openag_brain.
-I've also made modifications to the openag_cv source to get it to work with an integrated openag_brain configuration, so you need to use my [fork](https://github.com/goruck/openag_cv) of openag_cv as well.
+The JSON in this repo's ask directory can be used in your dev account to create the Alexa skill and the JavaScript in the lambda directory will need to run in your own lambda instance (using node.js as the runtime) as it serves as the intent handler for the skill.

 To write your own version of this skill you need to set up an Amazon applications developer account and an Amazon Web Services account.
 See this excellent [tutorial](https://github.com/alexa/alexa-cookbook/tree/master/handling-responses/dialog-directive-delegate#title) for an example of how to do this and get started writing Alexa skills.
 I used the [Alexa Skills Kit SDK for Node.js](https://www.npmjs.com/package/alexa-sdk) to develop this application.

+# OpenAg Brain Development
+I've made modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my "cv" [fork](https://github.com/goruck/openag_brain/tree/cv) of openag_brain.

 # Computer Vision Development
-*coming soon*

-# Development and Test Environment
-*coming soon*
+I'm using openag_cv for CV development.
+I've also made modifications to the openag_cv source to get it to work with an integrated openag_brain configuration, so you need to use my [fork](https://github.com/goruck/openag_cv) of openag_cv.

 # Licensing
 Everything here is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).